 Convicted murderess Valerie Carns (Ann Blyth) is being transported to Norwich to be executed when a flood strands her and her guards at a convent hospital.
 Nurse Sister Mary (Claudette ...
 See full summary »

 Somewhat fictionalized account of the destruction of the village of Lidice in Czechoslovakia and the events leading up to it.
 In 1942, the Allies parachuted a Czech resistance fighter into the area.
 He quickly reunites with his former girlfriend and many of the villagers who knew him from before the war.
 The Nazis are evil however and under the command of Reinhardt Heydrich rule the country with an iron fist, arbitrarily arresting innocents and charging them with fictitious crimes.
 When Heydrich is severely wounded in a roadside attack - he dies three days later - Henrich Himmler orders the destruction of Lidice.
-The men are herded into a church which is set aflame and the women are sent to concentration camps.
+The men are herded into a churchyard where they sing defiantly as they are shot down, the village is set aflame and the women are sent to concentration camps.
 The town itself is leveled.Written by

 0 of 1 people found this review helpful.

 Was this review helpful to you?